helsingborg-stad/blade-component-library/README.md

 Important note: This is a view package!
 Not a single line of CSS or Javascript will be appended.
 We (will, not complete yet) have a separate package to provide these feature in a syleguide format.

-## Known issues
-- A component must be called by the custom directive prefixed with @component_{button} in order to load the controller.
-The auto generated @{button} will work but no controller will be loaded.
-- The custom directive do not work with dynamic data inserted.
-You may use the builtin directive to load the conmponent without the controller in this case for now.

 ## Getting started
 Recommended method of usage is with composer.
 Add the requirement below, to enable a new set of awesome features.